 Condition: New.
 Seller Inventory # 37626598-n

 Hardcover.
 Condition: new.
 Hardcover.
 Three hundred years ago, intellectuals of the European Enlightenment constructed a mythology of technology.
 Influenced by a confluence of humanism, colonialism, and racism, this mythology ignored local wisdom and indigenous innovation, deeming it primitive.
 Today, we have slowly come to realize that the legacy of this mythology is haunting us.
 Designers understand the urgency of reducing humanity's negative environmental impact, yet perpetuate the same mythology of technology that relies on exploiting nature.
 Responding to climate change by building hard infrastructures and favoring high-tech homogenous design, we are ignoring millennia-old knowledge of how to live in symbiosis with nature.
 Without implementing soft systems that use biodiversity as a building block, designs remain inherently unsustainable.Lo-TEK, derived from Traditional Ecological Knowledge, is a cumulative body of multigenerational knowledge, practices, and beliefs, countering the idea that indigenous innovation is primitive and exists isolated from technology.
 It is sophisticated and designed to sustainably work with complex ecosystems.
 With a foreword by anthropologist Wade Davis and four chapters spanning Mountains, Forests, Deserts, and Wetlands, Julia Watson explores thousands of years of human wisdom and ingenuity from 18 countries including Peru, the Philippines, Tanzania, Kenya, Iran, Iraq, India, and Indonesia.
 We rediscover an ancient mythology in a contemporary context, radicalizing the spirit of human nature.
 The tactile reading experience of Lo-TEK reflects the ingenuity of carefully selected projects with sophisticated design details: copper highlights the value of ancient knowledge, a cardboard hardcover echoes rawness, and the Swiss binding showcases an open spine and reveals the construction of the book, just as the book discloses hidden technological knowledge.
 Enter Lo-TEK, a design movement building on indigenous philosophy and vernacular infrastructure to generate sustainable, resilient, nature-based technology.
 Spanning 18 countries from Peru and the Philippines to Tanzania and Iran, this book explores millennia-old human ingenuity on how to live in symbiosis with nature.
-Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 Seller Inventory # 9783836578189

 Condition: New.
-In.
-Seller Inventory # ria9783836578189_new
+Seller Inventory # I-9783836578189

 Seller: THE CROSS Art + Books, Sydney, NSW, Australia

+Yaz?c?o?lu, Berke (illustrator).
 21.5 x 17.5cms 418pp colour illusts very good+ hardback with decorated boards (no dustwrapper as issued;) This book has case studies from mountains (of Peru India the Philippines Bali); forests (Mexico Tanzania India Brazil); deserts (USA kenya Iran); wetlands (peru Iraq India Benin Indonesia).
 Seller Inventory # 30066649